lesnitsky/domainavailable/README.md

 ### Want new sexy domain?
-Check if it is available
+Check whether it is available

 #### Install
 ```sh